- Popular Searches

 Cross-Cultural Internship Assessment

-Typically this course is completed during Fall Session 1, upon successful completion of ICLI 3521 and ICLI 3522.
-During this course, students will successfully complete all paperwork and other debriefing requirements for their time on the field during the internship.
+Typically this course is completed during Fall Session 1, upon successful completion of ICMI 3521 and ICMI 3522.
+During this course following the internship, students will successfully complete all paperwork and other debriefing requirements for their time on the field in internship.
 Elements such as debriefing, field reports, and supporter reports are a part of this course.
 Successful completion of all course components is required.

 Applied Linguistics Core